nikfrank/pgx/README.md

 returning clause from [within json, xattrs]

+where clause in xattrs/json (json depth reads)

-schema verify schema cannot have anything called "group" or "user" "from" "to" or starting with a $
+schema verify schema cannot have anything called "group" or "user" "from" "to" or starting with a $ (basically any postgres keyword is not allowed for schemaNames or tableNames

 range queries